xzbox/PHPSocket/README.md

 Advanced PHP server-client platform for making real time web applications, based on the power of [WebSocket](https://en.wikipedia.org/wiki/WebSocket) and [vue.js](https://vuejs.org/)

 Read [API Documention](http://qti3e.github.io/PHPSocket/docs/) for more details.

+# Database
+I'm using redis (most powerful NoSQL key-value store) in the server-side and iDb.js in client side